laanwj/etna_viv/doc/hardware.md

       C    Count
       A    Base address / 4

-Fixed point flag: what this flag does is convert a fixed point float in the command stream to a floating point value in the state.
+Fixed point flag: convert a 16.16 fixed point float in the command stream to a floating point value in the state.

 Synchronization
 ----------------
-There are various states related to synchronization, either between different modules in the GPU and the GPU and the CPU.
+There are various states related to synchronization, either between different modules in the GPU and the GPU and the CPU (through the FE).

 - `SEMAPHORE_TOKEN`
 - `STALL_TOKEN`
-- `STALL` command
+- `STALL` command in command stream
 (usually from PE to FE)

-Semaphore is used when it is available and not in use, otherwise execution of current thread is stalled
+The following sequence of states is common:

+    GLOBAL.SEMAPHORE_TOKEN := FROM=RA,TO=PE
+    GLOBAL.STALL_TOKEN := FROM=RA,TO=PE

+The first state load arms the semaphore, the second one stalls the FROM module until the TO module has raised its semaphore.
+In this example it stalls the rasterizer until the pixel engine has completed the commands up until now.

+The `STALL` command is used to stall the command queue until the semaphore has been received.
+The stall command has one argument that has the same format as the `_TOKEN` states above, except that the FROM module is always the FE.

+XXX (cwabbott) usually, isa's have some sort of texture barrier or sync operation to be able to load textures asyncronously (mali does it w/ pipeline registers) i'm wondering where that is in the vivante isa

 Resolve
 -----------
 The resolve module is a glorified copy and fill engine.
-It can copy blocks of pixels from one GPU address to another, optionally detiling.
-The source and destination address can be the same for pixel format conversions, or to fill in tiles that were not touched during the rendering process.
+It can copy blocks of pixels from one GPU address to another, optionally tiling/detiling.
+The source and destination address can be the same for pixel format conversions, or to fill in tiles that were not touched during the rendering process with the background color.

 Tile status (Fast clear)
 -------------------------
 A render target is divided in tiles, and every tile has a couple of status flags.

-An auxilary buffer for each render surface keeps track of tile status flags.
+An auxilary buffer for each render surface keeps track of tile status flags, allocated with `gcvSURF_TILE_STATUS`.

 One of these flags is the `clear` flag, that signifies that the tile has been cleared.
 `fast clear` happens by setting the clear bit for each tile instead of clearing the actual surface data.

-Tile size is dependent on the hardware, and so is the number of bits per tile.
+Tile size is dependent on the hardware, and so is the number of bits per tile (can be two or four).

 The tile status bits are cleared using RS, by clearing a small surface with the value 0x55555555.
 When clearing, only the destination address and stride needs to be set,